sstoeckl/InvestigatoR/README.md

 Lets start with a simple random forest implementation.
 We need to specify the function that should be used for the prediction, the configuration of the function, and the name of the function.
-The logic is easy: create a function “rf_pred” having arguments: ‘train_data’, ‘test_data’, as well as a ‘config’ that is taken by the prediction function.
+The logic is easy: create a function `rf_pred` having arguments: ‘train_data’, ‘test_data’, as well as a ‘config’ that is taken by the prediction function.